qtumproject/qtum-electrum/README.md

 Getting started
 ===============

+You can download latest release [here](https://github.com/qtumproject/qtum-electrum/releases).

-Electrum is a pure python application.
+If you are a developer, Qtum Electrum is a pure python application.
 If you want to use the Qt interface, install the Qt dependencies:

     sudo apt-get install python3-pyqt5